MironMarius/vm-api/README.md

 ### Setup

 Check out this repo and make sure you have Docker installed.
-You can run the non-Python services via the `docker-compose.yaml` file by simply running
+You can run all services via the `docker-compose.yaml` file by simply running

 ```bash
 docker compose up